railsuser2014/openobject-doc-book-en/books/book_mrp/source/0/index.rst

 			an MA in Engineering and Electrical Sciences from Trinity Hall, Cambridge.
 			He is a member of the Institution of Engineering and Technology and of the Society of Authors.

-			Having observed, suffered, and led process implementation projects in various organizations, he has many thoughts to share on the successful adoption of an effective management automation tool.
+			Having observed, suffered from, and led process implementation projects in various organizations, he has many thoughts about the successful adoption of an effective management automation tool.

 .. raw:: latex